system76/tech-docs/src/models/serw12/repairs.md

 ### Steps to replace the WiFi/Bluetooth module:

-1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
+1. Follow the steps above to [remove the battery](#removing-the-battery) and [remove the bottom cover](#removing-the-bottom-cover).
+2. If there is an M.2 SSD in the slot closest to the fan/heatsink, follow the steps above to [remove the M.2 SSD](#replacing-an-m2nvme-ssd).
-2. Locate the wireless module.
+3. Locate the wireless module.
 Remove any clear tape that is securing the wires.

 ![Wireless card](./img/wireless-card.jpg)

-3. Gently remove the two antennas (highlighted pink above) by pulling them up and away from the wireless card.
+4. Gently remove the two antennas (highlighted red above) by pulling them up and away from the wireless card.
-4. Remove the retaining screw opposite the M.2 slot, highlighted cyan above.
+5. Remove the retaining screw opposite the M.2 slot, highlighted yellow above.
-5. The wireless card will pop up at an angle.
+6. The wireless card will pop up at an angle.
 Remove the card from the M.2 slot.
-6. Insert the new wireless card into the M.2 slot at an angle.
+7. Insert the new wireless card into the M.2 slot at an angle.
-7. Replace the retaining screw.
+8. Replace the retaining screw.
-8. Attach the two antennas by aligning the circular fittings and pressing onto the wireless card.
+9. Attach the two antennas by aligning the circular fittings and pressing onto the wireless card.
 The connectors will snap into place. _Use caution when attaching the connectors; the pins can bend, break, or snap._
+10. Replace the M.2 SSD, bottom cover, and battery.